KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Methodology

 For head entity prediction, we replace $h$ and $r$ with $t$ and $r'$ in Equation \ref{eq:t_pred}, where $r'$ is the inverse of $r$, resulting in:

+LLMs offer a cost-effective and efficient mechanism for obtaining textual information, obviating the necessity for human intervention.
 We also notice that some recent methods solve entity prediction problems by involving LLMs as external knowledge engines, e.g. Prophet \cite{shao2023prompting}, a knowledge-based visual question answering (VQA) model, teaches GPT-3 to answer visual questions from given candidates by showing examples selected by a vanilla VQA model to it, which is a certain case of in-context learning \cite{dong2022survey}.
 The task of KGC might also be handled through the combination of a vanilla KGC model and an LLM.
 We leave the investigation of this idea for future work.

+Addressing the challenge of "pseudo-inverse" in KGC, it is important to note that each node can act both as a head and a tail.
+Considering this duality, we propose converting the relations to their inverse forms to maintain semantic coherence.
+Similarly, we utilize LLMs to identify these inverse relations, employing the prompting template displayed in Table \ref{tab:prompting_template_inv_rel}:

+Here, the prompt $\textbf{P}_\text{rel}$ utilizes analogous prompting techniques as $\textbf{P}_\text{desc}$ in Table \ref{tab:prompting_template_pred_desc}.
+The inverse relation can then be straightforwardly extracted from the LLMs' response.